namm-standards/namm-json/schema/README.md

 The responsibility for creating, validating, transmitting, receiving, and parsing the files and their content therefore rests solely with the business entities (suppliers and buyers) using them.
 That, of course, is where the beauty of predefined and globally accepted standards shines.

 ## Schemas
 To facilitate data accuracy, each JSON content (data) document has an accompanying control document, also coded in JSON.
 This document, called a *schema*, contains specific, clearly defined rules against which the content document's structure and data can be validated.
-The content document **invoice.json**, for example, would have **invoice.schema.json** as its control document.
+A JSON invoice (data) document, for example, would have **invoice.json** as its schema (control) document.

 Schemas ensure that both the structure of the data and the data itself conform to the system's expectations.
 Using schemas, errors in either data layout or data values can be identified quickly, before they become processing problems.

 The various data and schema documents in the NAMM B2B specification are described below, with links to samples and more details.

->The B2B "Core" documents &mdash; Purchase Order, Invoice, Advanced Shipping Notice, and Item &mdash; are listed first, followed by the "Auxiliary" documents &mdash; Purchase Order Status Request, Purchase Order Status, Electronic Delivery, Payment Advice, and Party.
+>**The B2B "Core" documents &mdash; Purchase Order, Invoice, Advanced Shipping Notice, and Item &mdash; are listed first, followed by the "Auxiliary" documents &mdash; Purchase Order Status Request, Purchase Order Status, Electronic Delivery, Payment Advice, and Party.**

 ## Purchase Order